ronald976/clip-gpt-captioning/readme.md

 # CLIPxGPT Captioner

+fork of https://github.com/jmisilo/clip-gpt-captioning that adds a larger model with open_clip's ViT-G/14(https://github.com/mlfoundations/open_clip) and gpt2-xl.

+As these embeddings do not have the same length, a linear layer was added to the start of the mapping network.

+The mapping module was trained on an NVIDIA RTX A6000.

 ## Description

 **`CLIPxGPT Captioner`** is Image Captioning Model based on [OpenAI's](https://openai.com/) [CLIP](https://openai.com/blog/clip/) and [GPT-2](https://openai.com/blog/better-language-models/).
 The Model uses a Mapping module to "translate" CLIP embeddings ​​to GPT-2.
 The model is trained on the [Flickr30k](https://shannon.cs.illinois.edu/DenotationGraph/) dataset, downloaded from [Kaggle](https://www.kaggle.com/datasets/hsankesara/flickr-image-dataset)